alex4200/PyBlock/README.md

 export MINECRAFTWORLD=/home/user/some/path/minecraft/saves/MyWorld
 ```

+#### Hints

-For each command you can also set a verbosity to get more debug output, i.e. `-vvv`
+ * For each command you can set the verbosity to get more debug output, i.e. `pyblock -vv <command>`.

+ * If you specify a certain area, the actual search area can differ a bit, as the code is using chunks as the search area.

+ * If you find/list/plot or edit larger areas, this can take some minutes to complete.
+Better to try a smaller area first.
+Copying chunks around is much faster.

 ### Listing all blocks

-`mc-list  --coords 100 40 -400 --radius 40 `
+`pyblock list  --coords 100 -400 --radius 40 `

-This command lists all the blocks found in an cuboid area around the coordinates (100,40,-400) within a box-'radius' of 40.
-The search area is a box with minimal coordinates (60, 0, -440) and maximal coordinates (1400, 80, -360).
+This command lists all the blocks found in an cuboid area around the coordinates x=100, z=-400 within a box-'radius' of 40.
+The search area is a box with minimal coordinates (60, 0, -440) and maximal coordinates (1400, 255, -360).
+Always the complete vertical rage is used.

-You can specify the argument `--vertical` to search the complete vertical column.
-In the example that would be a box with minimal coordinates (60, 0, -440) and maximal coordinates (1400, 255, -360).

 To list blocks in the nether you can use the option `--dimension nether`.

 ### Finding a block

-`mc-block --coords 100 40 -400 --radius 20 --block diamond_ore`
+`pyblock find --coords 100 -400 --radius 20 --block diamond_ore`

 This command lists the exact block coordinates of each occurance of the block type 'diamond_ore' that has been found in the specified search area.